Callme2YC/Caf-Anima-Matris-Project/Chatbots/README.md

 # Overview of Coffee Fermentation Predictive Chatbots

 This document provides an overview of two chatbots developed to enhance the Specialty Coffee Association (SCA) score for coffee beans processed through two different fermentation methods: washed fermentation and honey (anaerobic) fermentation.
-Each chatbot utilizes a predictive model that leverages synthetic historical data and machine learning techniques to forecast optimal conditions for fermentation and drying, thus improving coffee quality.
+Each chatbot utilizes a predictive model that leverages synthetic data and machine learning techniques to forecast optimal conditions for fermentation and drying, thus improving coffee quality.

 ---